ndau/automation/env/local/readme.md

 ## Integration testing

 To bring up a test net locally with minikube for integration testing.

+*The following steps will not check out any new code.
+This will build whatever version you currently have in `$GOPATH/src/github.com/oneiro-ndev/chaos`.*

 ### Requirements
 You can run `env/local/dev.sh` or you can install the following manually. *Note: `dev.sh` will not upgrade for you.*